nori1700pm/ESD_FoodDelivery/README.md

 - **Password:** `123123`

 ### Driver Test Account (Required)
+> **Note:** The driver test account is needed to test driver functionalities such as rejecting assigned orders.
+Due to low hiring period, applications for new driver accounts are not accepted.

 - **Email:** `jewel@driver.com`
 - **Password:** `123123`

-**NOTE:** The driver test account is needed to test driver functionalities such as rejecting assigned orders.

 # Swagger Documentation